suabochica/javascript-es6-course/s02-js-basics/s02-js-basics.md

 > ### What is the difference between library a Framework?
 > **Library**: A library is just a file with functions/methods or other reusable code that you can link and use it in your own code.
 > **Framework**: A framework is a broad term.
 Wikipedia says that framework is a universal, reusable software environment that provides particular functionality.
-Software frameworks may include support programs, compilers, code libraries, toolsets, and application programming interfaces (APIs) that bring together all the different components to enable development of a project or system.
+Software frameworks may include support programs, compilers, code libraries, tool sets, and application programming interfaces (APIs) that bring together all the different components to enable development of a project or system.

 Getting Started with JavaScript
 -------------------------------